-The New Relic Flex integration is an application-agnostic, all-in-one tool that allows you to collect metric data from a wide variety of services.
+New Relic Flex is an application-agnostic, all-in-one tool that allows you to collect metric data from a wide variety of services.
+It comes bundled with our infrastructure agent.
 You can instrument any app that exposes metrics over a standard protocol (HTTP, file, shell) in a standard format (for example, JSON or plain text): you create a YAML config file, start the Infrastructure agent, and your data is reported to New Relic.

 Flex can send event and metric data to New Relic from a wide range of sources.
 Using a simple YAML config file, you can run HTTP/HTTPS requests, run shell commands, and parse file content.
 You can also use standard regex expressions to customize and control the data gathered from those inputs.
 See an example config.